 Human health depends on natural resources and environmental conditions that directly impact human physiology, such as pollutants and microbes.
-Health of populations as well as individuals can be enhanced by the production of plants with high nutritional value, safeguarding of drinking water or sequestration of carbon.
-However, the efficacy of such services is being endangered by ongoing global change.
-For example, the increased frequency and duration of extreme meteorological events, such as prolonged droughts and heavy rain events in Central Europe, have caused significant reductions in crop yield and quality, enhanced emissions of greenhouse gases, and lower transformation rates of pollutants such as pesticides by the soil microflora.
+Health of populations as well as individuals can be enhanced by the production of plants with high nutritional value (and/or reduced allergenic potential), safeguarding of drinking water or sequestration of carbon in plant biomass.
+However, the efficacy of such socio-economic/ecological services is being endangered by ongoing global change.
+For example, the increased frequency and duration of extreme meteorological events, such as prolonged droughts, heat waves and heavy rain events in Central Europe, have caused significant reductions in crop yield and quality, enhanced emissions of greenhouse gases, and lower transformation rates of pollutants such as pesticides by the soil microflora.

 Mission and Goals

-Our major aim is to improve understanding of fundamental molecular and ecological principles related to plant growth and stress resilience as a basis for the sustainable use of resources in conjunction with a management of ecosystems that provide mankind with most essential goods, including plants for food and feed.
-An important focus is to elucidate the regulatory systems underlying plant resilience and growth.
-In addition, the HMGU Plant Sciences strive to elucidate elementary modes of action and interaction in microbiomes in different environmental compartments (soil and water) as well as in specific hosts (plants and humans).
-Thus, we take into account the projected constraints of climate development and the goals of ecosystem functions and services.
+Our major aim is to improve understanding of fundamental molecular and ecological principles related to plant growth and stress resilience as a basis for the sustainable use of resources in conjunction with improved management of ecosystems.
+These provide mankind with most essential goods, including plants for food and feed.
+An important focus ison analyzing the genomes of different crops and elucidating the regulatory systems underlying plant resilience and growth.
+In addition, the HMGU Plant Sciences strive to elucidate how different environmental conditions affect plants in their biotic interactions (pathogens and herbivores).

 Specifically, our research addresses current problems of environmental science including:

-(1) The genomic basis and molecular dynamics of plants under different environmental conditions,
+(1) The genomic basis and molecular and biochemical dynamics of plants under different environmental conditions,

-(2) biotic interactions between plants and associated organisms,
+(2) biotic interactions between plants and associated organisms under changing environmental conditions.

-By addressing these questions, the Plant Sciences provides a bridge between the Helmholtz Research Fields Earth and Environment and Health.
-In collaboration with our colleagues from HMGU health research, our priority focus areas contribute to prevention of human diseases associated with environmental factors.
+By addressing these questions, the Plant Sciences provides a bridge between environmental and health research and, in collaboration with colleagues from Environmental Health Center (EHC), contributes to prevention of environmental and metabolic human diseases.

-The development of solutions for the sustainable use of natural resources requires a strong interdisciplinary approach, including the use of plants optimized for stress tolerance and resource-use efficiency, and the integration of the genetic resources of microbiomes in management strategies for an optimized nutrient turnover.
-Molecular plant biology and plant bioinformatics, together with our world-wide unique facilities for environmental simulation and in-depth plant phenotyping, enable precise genotype-phenotype characterizations and evaluation of plant resilience to future climactic challenges.
+The development of solutions for the sustainable use of natural resources requires a strong interdisciplinary approach, including the use of plants optimized for stress tolerance and resource-use efficiency.
+Molecular plant biology and plant bioinformatics, together with our environmental simulation facilities and plant phenotyping platforms, enable precise genotype-phenotype characterizations and evaluation of plant resilience to future climactic challenges.